Virginia adopts plan to end school mask mandates March 1

 Simon has said he expects a court challenge on the question.

-Youngkin, for his part, has planned a ceremonial bill signing Wednesday afternoon to celebrate his biggest legislative victory thus far.

-In an interview with Fox News, Youngkin noted that Democrats were key to the bill’s passage and that he was pleased to see it draw bipartisan support.
+In an interview with Fox News after the bill passed, Youngkin noted that Democrats were key to the bill’s passage and that he was pleased to see it draw bipartisan support.

 “If you choose your child shouldn’t wear a mask, you can make that decision, and if you want your child to wear a mask, you can make that decision as well.
 And that’s what Virginia is all about,” he said.